-Ethernet is the most widely-used network access method, especially in a Local Area Nnetwork (LAN) and is defined by the IEEE as the 802.3 standard.
+Ethernet is the most widely-used network access method, especially in a Local Area Network (LAN) and is defined by the IEEE as the 802.3 standard.
 Normally, Ethernet is a shared media LAN.
 All stations on the segment share the total bandwidth, which could be 10Mbps (Ethernet), 100Mbps (Fast Ethernet), or 1000Mbps (Gigabit Ethernet).
 With a switched Ethernet, each sender and receiver has the full bandwidth.

-Fast Ethernet is defined as IEEE 802.3u standard, a high-speed version of Ethernet with 100Mbps transmission rate.
+Fast Ethernet is defined by the as the IEEE 802.3u standard, a high-speed version of Ethernet with 100Mbps transmission rate.